hbk4mask/hbk4mask.github.io/_posts/2020-06-06-reasons-to-stopped-watching-news.md

 A recent survey from the American Psychological Association found More than half of Americans say the news causes them stress, and many report feeling anxiety, fatigue or sleep loss as a result.

->Whether or not the world really is getting worse, the way news channels shows it, watching it will make us think that it is.
-The nature of news likely distorts people’s view of the world
+>**Whether or not the world really is getting worse, the way news channels shows it, watching it will make us think that it is.
+The nature of news likely distorts people’s view of the world.**

 ### News Watching is Emotionally Draining ###